Blog

 Some of the world's biggest apps run on React Native.
 Instagram, Tesla, Shopify, Discord.
 All of them chose this framework for their mobile apps, and all of them have the data to back up that decision.

-If you're looking for the best React Native apps shipping in 2026, this is the definitive list.
-We cover 15 popular apps built with React Native, from social media giants to fintech platforms to IoT controllers.
-For each app, we break down why the company chose React Native, what percentage of code they share across platforms, and the actual performance results they reported.
+If you're looking for the best React Native apps shipping in 2026, this is the list.
+We cover 15 popular apps, from social media to fintech to IoT.
+For each one, we break down why the company chose it, how much code they share across platforms, and the real performance numbers they reported.

 Whether you're evaluating React Native for your own project, looking for a sample app to study, or just curious about what's possible with cross-platform development, these examples tell the real story.